-If you are getting divorced or contemplating divorce you may want to consider how the decisions you make during your divorce can affect the way student financial aid is determined for college bound children.
+If you are getting divorced or contemplating divorce you should consider how the decisions you make during your divorce can affect the way student financial aid is determined for college bound children.
 In Rhode Island, the courts have no authority to require either parent to provide support after a child turns 18.
-However, that does not mean that your decisions and/or court orders do not have an impact on the availability of financial aid for college to your children and there are steps that can be taken and decisions that may be made that will have an impact on how much your child might receive.
+However, that does not mean that your decisions and/or court orders do not have an impact on the availability of financial aid for college to your children.
+There are steps that can be taken and decisions that may be made that will have an impact on how much your child might receive.

 FAFSA is an acronym that stands for the Free Application for Federal Student Aid.
 Colleges and universities use the FAFSA to determine your eligibility for federal, state, and college-sponsored financial aid.
 The custodial parent is responsible for filling out the Student Aid (FAFSA).
 The custodial parent for federal student aid purposes is the parent with whom the child lived the most during the previous 12 months.
 This is not necessarily the parent who has legal custody and if the child didn’t live with one parent more than the other, the parent who provided the most financial support during the previous twelve months should fill out the FAFSA.
 Biological parents who never married are treated the same as parents who are divorced.